The Thing About Contests

 But I don't enjoy this part at all.

 Every year, this moment makes me question and reconsider the entire venture.
-Because this is the point in the process when the contest is about to delight 24 people and disappoint 311.
+Because this is the point in the process when the contest is about to delight a handful of people and disappoint hundreds.

 * * *

-Of the 335 submissions we received this year, 24 stories make up the longlist.
-The writers of the remaining 311 stories will no doubt feel disheartened, and I completely understand their disappointment.
+Of the hundreds of submissions we receive every year, fewer than 25 stories make up the longlist.
+The writers of the remaining stories will no doubt feel disheartened, and I completely understand their disappointment.

 Every year, I receive emails from some of these downcast writers, people who want to let me know just how discouraged they feel, how hard they worked (and did everything I said! and even hired an editor!) and how they still didn't make the longlist.
 This just proves that I can't write, some say.